By John Allen Latta

 (C) 2011 BMI/WCCMP

-A tiny little thing just barely eighteen
+A frightened little thing just barely eighteen

 Stepped into the starless night.

-She was carrying something tiny
+She was holding on to something tiny

 And clutching it a little too tight